-From the architect.
+Text description provided by the architects.
 Architecture and Sound create spaces with changing flexible contours.
 They create invisible territories which by not being limited by physical boundaries increase their impact.
 Of course, one argues that architecture is visual and expresses the will to establish limits and boundaries.

 While these boundaries are elementary, they cannot convey the complete adventure of architecture.
 Through its very essence the inside formulates an outside.
 And the exterior of a building creates further spaces, it gives rise to the city and all the subtle interconnections which make for the richness of the city.